 Crypto-agility development methods can include adopting object-oriented frameworks, such as, NET and Java Development Kit (JDK).
 These frameworks do allow algorithms to be represented as classes derived from abstract classes.
 This allows the loading of new algorithms from a database or configuration file post-implementation.

 Yes, adopting new development frameworks could protect future applications.
-However, it is not pragmatic to conduct a complete overhaul of legacy IT systems for intrinsic crypto-agility.
+However, conducting a complete overhaul of legacy IT systems for intrinsic crypto-agility is not pragmatic.

 Cryptomathic’s approach to crypto-agility is facilitated by adopting a service software layer or gateway application between hardware security modules and applications.